Modules

 .
 We won't discuss those at all.

-Eventually, about 2016, JavaScript introduced a module system that has been implemented in modern browsers.
+Eventually, about the time that our book came out, JavaScript introduced a module system that has been implemented in modern browsers.
 We'll use that.

 Modern Modules¶